bchallenor/todo.txt-slice/README.md

 (B) Collect results @Lab
 ```

-If we close the editor, Slice will write these changes back to our todo file:
+If we close our editor, Slice will write these changes back to our todo file:

 ```
 ...